S3 method for pgeometry

-These functions give the Plateau Well-Known Text (PWKT) representation of a pgeometry
+These functions give the Plateau Well-Known Text (PWKT) representation of a pgeometry object.

 Usage